MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 > If your root folder location is incorrect, the **bot will fail to run in the Azure portal**. -->

 ### Deploy your code to Azure

+> [!TIP]
+> If your session token expired, run `az login` again.
+If you are not using your default subscription, also reset your subscription.

 [!INCLUDE [deploy code to Azure](~/includes/deploy/snippet-deploy-code-to-az.md)]